wvdsh/convex-svelte/README.md

 # convex-svelte

+## Fork Features

+This fork extends the original `convex-svelte` library with the following features:

+### Pagination Support
+- **`usePaginatedQuery()`** - A new hook for handling paginated Convex queries with automatic cursor management
+- Provides reactive pagination state with `results`, `status`, `loadMore()`, and `error` properties
+- Supports initial data for SSR scenarios
+- Automatically manages multiple page subscriptions and updates

+---

+## Original convex-svelte

 Receive live updates to Convex query subscriptions and call mutations and actions from Svelte with `convex-svelte`.

 To install: